tfitzpat/accellera-style-guide/accellera/chapter-2.md

 ## 2.1 Environment setup

-Annex A explains the installation of a virtual machine, the Xubuntu operating system, and the packages required to exercise the documentation flow.
+[Annex A](annex-a.html) explains the installation of a virtual machine, the Xubuntu operating system, and the packages required to exercise the documentation flow.

 ## 2.2 GitHub repository setup

 It is recommended to use a dedicated GitHub repository to develop a single standard book.
 Please contact the Technical Committee chair to request a new repository for the technical documentation.
 After this, a new GitHub repository will be created, including the installation of default templates and scripts to generate an IEEE-SA stylesheet compatible standards document.

-The table below gives an overview of the default structure of the repository.
+[Table 1](#table-1) below gives an overview of the default structure of the repository.

+{:#table-1}
 {% include figure
    markdown="